jkobject/jkobject.github.io/_projects/about-scprint.md

 ## Why scPRINT?

-The origin story is partly told in
+The backstory is in
 [The PhD Decision](https://www.jkobject.com/blog/the-phd-decision-grn-foundation-model/),
-but the short version is: existing foundation models for single-cell RNA-seq were impressive in scope but frustrating in practice. scGPT had momentum, but the code was hard to extend, the reproducibility was shaky, and — perhaps most importantly — none of these models were actually designed to output _gene networks_.
+but the short version: existing foundation models for single-cell RNA-seq looked impressive on paper but were frustrating to actually use. scGPT had momentum, but the code was hard to extend, the reproducibility was shaky, and, perhaps most importantly, none of these models were actually designed to output _gene networks_.
 They mentioned it as a feature, but it was an afterthought.

-The case for building something from scratch came down to four observations:
+Four things convinced me to build from scratch:

 1. **The data is there, but it's not being used well.** CellxGene (CxG) had accumulated 50+ million cells from diverse species, tissues, diseases, and